Lake Worth Playhouse

 713 Lake Avenue,

-In 1928, a hurricane hit the Lake Worth area, and caused severe damage to the Oakley.
-The brothers vowed to rebuild, and by early 1929, they had.
-The style of the new theater would be done in Art Deco.
-Just a few months after reopening, the Oakley was wired for sound films, but due to the Depression, business was not strong and the Oakley brothers fell into financial difficulties.
+In 1928, a hurricane hit the Lake Worth area, and caused severe damage to the Oakley Theatre.
+The brothers vowed to rebuild, and by early-1929, they had.
+The style of the new theatre would be done in an Art Deco style.
+Just a few months after reopening, the Oakley Theatre was wired for sound films, but due to the Depression, business was not strong and the Oakley brothers fell into financial difficulties.
 Lucian committed suicide in 1931, and a year to the day after Lucian took his own life, Clarence died of a heart attack.
-It’s said to this day, the ghosts of the brothers haunt their theater.
+It’s said to this day, the ghosts of the brothers haunt their theatre.

-After the Oakley’s deaths, the theater changed hands, formats, and names a number of times, including mainstream Hollywood movies, art films, and, towards the end, adult films.
-By the early 70s, the old movie house was in decrepit shape, and vacant for some time.
+After the Oakley’s deaths, the theatre changed hands, formats, and names a number of times, including mainstream Hollywood movies, art films as the Capri Art Theatre, and, towards the end, adult films as the Playtoy Theatre.
+By the early-1970’s, the old movie house was in decrepit shape, and vacant for some time.

-In 1975, the 22 year-old Lake Worth Playhouse, which had been meeting in part of the City Hall Building, purchased the former Oakley Theatre for their new home, and gave the theater a much-needed renovation.
-In addition to legitmate theater (including traditional musicals and cutting-edge modern drama), the Playhouse features a Playwright’s Workshop, youth theater, poetry slams, concerts, and various special events.
+In 1975, the 22 year-old Lake Worth Playhouse, which had been meeting in part of the City Hall Building, purchased the former Oakley Theatre for their new home, and gave the theatre a much-needed renovation.
+In addition to legitmate theatre (including traditional musicals and cutting-edge modern drama), the Playhouse features a Playwright’s Workshop, youth theatre, poetry slams, concerts, and various special events.

 Just login to your account and subscribe to this theater.